 Using new vs used lithium-ion batteries for a particular project can be a challenging choice.
 Using used lithium-ion batteries helps the environment and can save you a lot of money while using new lithium-ion batteries ensures consistency and good performance.

-As long as you either do proper testing or get your used battery cells from a company that does, then when it comes to new vs used lithium-ion cells, there is no difference in performance.
+As long as you either do proper testing or get your used lithium batteries from a company that does, then when it comes to new vs used lithium-ion cells, there is no difference in performance.
 As long as you know what the cells are capable of and what to expect from them, and the cells are not worn down too much (which can be determined with proper testing), then you won’t have any problems.
-Using new cells makes the selection process easier and there is often less work required to get them build-ready.
-They are more expensive, but you know they will all be at a full state of health and will probably last longer than used cells that can perform equally well.

-What's Inside A Battery?
+What's Inside A Lithium Battery Pack?

 When a battery pack goes bad only a few cells in the pack are actually damaged.
 Many used lithium cells still have plenty of power left in them.
 As long as you test the used cells well or buy them from a place that does that testing for you, used lithium-ion cells can be just as good as new cells.